StevenBlack/vocab/million-dollar-words.md

 ### zinfandel
 A pink or white wine that people like and wine critics don't.
 Made from a small black grape, usually in California.
-Pronounced ZIN-FEHN-DELL.

 ### zoanthropy
 A mental illness in which the patient believes he is an animal.
 A woman says to a psychiatrist, "My husband has believed he's a chicken for the last four years."
 "Why'd you wait so long to come to me?" he asks.
 "We needed the eggs."
 That's zoanthropy.
-Pronounced ZOE-AN-THREP-EE.

 ### zoetrope
 The forerunner of the motion picture, a zoetrope is a device consisting of a drum inside which is placed a series of images representing successive positions of a moving object.
 When the drum is rotated rapidly, the images, seen through slits on the walls of the drum, give an illusion of motion.
 This is the conceptual breakthrough that led to the development of motion pictures.
 It's also the name of Francis Ford Copolla's film company.
 (Now you can say you know everything.)
-Pronounced ZOH-EH-TROPE.

 ### zoology
 The science of animal study.
-There is no "zoo" in zoology—next time you need to say it, the correct pronunciation is ZOH-AHL-OH-;EE.

 ### zugzwang